rsdoiel/antenna/archives/2025/snapshots_2025.31.md

 date: 2025-08-07, updated: 2025-08-07, from: Simon Willison’s Weblog

-<p>I've had preview access to the new GPT-5 model family for the past two weeks (see <a href="https://simonwillison.net/2025/Aug/7/previewing-gpt-5/">related video</a>) and have been using GPT-5 as my daily-driver.
+<p>I've had preview access to the new GPT-5 model family for the past two weeks (see <a href="https://simonwillison.net/2025/Aug/7/previewing-gpt-5/">related video</a> and <a href="https://simonwillison.net/about/#disclosures">my disclosures</a>) and have been using GPT-5 as my daily-driver.
 It's my new favorite model.
 It's still an LLM - it's not a dramatic departure from what we've had before - but it rarely screws up and generally feels competent or occasionally impressive at the kinds of things I like to use models for.</p>
 <p>I've collected a lot of notes over the past two weeks, so I've decided to break them up into <a href="https://simonwillison.net/series/gpt-5/">a series of posts</a>.
 This first one will cover key characteristics of the models, how they are priced and what we can learn from the <a href="https://openai.com/index/gpt-5-system-card/">GPT-5 system card</a>.</p>
 <ul>
 <li><a href="https://simonwillison.net/2025/Aug/7/gpt-5/#key-model-characteristics">Key model characteristics</a></li>